+- 6. Perform the following:

 - a.
-Power off the system. - b.
-Remove the only bulk power supply installed. - c.
-Install one of the other bulk power supplies that was removed in step 5 on page 102. - d.
+Power off the system.

+- b.
+Remove the only bulk power supply installed.

+- Install one of the other bulk power supplies that was removed in step 5 on page 107.

+- d.
 Power on the system.

 No The bulk power supply that was just removed in this step is failing, replace the bulk power supply.